threebrooks/UniversalController/README.md

 ### Adding another fancy controller

 That's a bit harder.
 You have to inherit from ControllerBaseView and build up your own layout.

+### Licensing etc

+I take zero responsibility for any damage this tool might do to your Android device or Raspberry Pi (I can't see how it even could, but better point it out).
+The tool is as-is, license is entirely and completely free.
+Improve, copy, modify, do whatever you like.